dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/4-collecting-food.md

 gradlew run -P mainClass=com.contestantbots.team.ExampleBot
 ```

-In the next step [next step](5-further-improvements.md) we will look at other ways the bot could be improved
+In the [next step](5-further-improvements.md) we will look at other ways the bot could be improved